 One of the most common concerns residents have is the amount of dead and overgrown vegetation in the common areas that weave throughout Las Sendas.
 Until 2016, these natural areas were designated as “natural, unmaintained” and largely untouched, leaving a lot of work to do.
 A few years ago, the Association began contracting with landscape companies to remove the excess vegetation to mitigate the risk of a fire spreading throughout the community.
 The Board of Directors approved roughly $233K of fire fuel mitigation efforts in 24 enclaves between 2016 and 2018.
 It was the first time any significant removal of vegetation in these common areas was performed since the community was developed roughly 20 years ago.

 In 2019, the Landscape Committee sought to continue the project in the remaining areas that had not been addressed.
 The Committee consulted with the Mesa Fire Department and the Arizona Department of Forestry and Fire Management (DFFM) to better understand the recommended scope of work.
-During these conversations, the Committee learned that the DFFM has a partnership with the Arizona Department of Corrections, and trained fire crews were available to perform fuel reduction work.
-In addition to performing this work in Arizona forests, these crews regularly perform work in homeowners associations around the valley similar to Las Sendas.
-The Landscape Committee developed a plan for fire mitigation to be performed in phases over five years, assuming the Association could utilize the DFFM fire crews.
+The Landscape Committee developed a plan for fire mitigation to be performed in phases over five years.

-As with most things, COVID-19 affected the 2020 and 2021 fire mitigation projects.
-The highly trained crews offered by the DFFM were removed from all projects last March and remain unavailable for the foreseeable future.
-As a result, we turned to our new landscape provider, ProQual, to perform the work in the same seven enclaves slated for 2020.
-Unfortunately, this change resulted in a significant reduction in the scope and an increase in project costs.
-These changes will require the Landscape Committee to review and revise the fire mitigation plan before we schedule work in 2022.
+As with most things, COVID-19 affected the 2020 fire mitigation projects.
+Because our original contractor was unavailable, we turned to our new landscape provider, ProQual, to perform the work in seven enclaves slated for 2020.
+Unfortunately, the change in contractors resulted in an increase in project costs, leading to a significant reduction in the scope of work in order to meet the 2020 budget.